-The small, almost 2 hectare Jan Perry Wetlands (also known as South Los Angeles Wetlands Park) opened in 2012 in the South Park neighborhood on the site of a former bus and rail yard.
+The small, almost two-hectare Jan Perry Wetlands (also known as South Los Angeles Wetlands Park) opened in 2012 in the South Park neighborhood on the site of a former bus and rail yard.
 The wetlands are densely-landscaped with native plants and groomed trails and although primarily functional in nature (capable of filtering 2500 liters of runoff a day), the wetlands are more attractive than many proper parks in the area (although Central-Alameda‘s nearby Augustus F. Hawkins Nature Park is worth checking out).

 LOS CERRITOS WETLANDS

 There are about 300 hectares left of coastal wetlands near the mouth of the San Gabriel River, straddling Long Beach’s Marina neighborhood and city of Seal Beach.
-The Los Cerritos Wetlands Authority (LCWA) currently owns about 70 hectares of the wetlands and are in the process of restoring them and hopefully acquiring more.
-The LCWA host guided nature walks on first Saturdays from 8 am to 10 am and the El Dorado Audubon Society occasionally host occasional bird walks as well, offering participants the chance to see endangered Belding’s Savannah Sparrows, California Least Terns, and California Brown Pelicans, amongst other species of bird, butterfly, and more.
+The Los Cerritos Wetlands Authority (LCWA) currently owns about 70 hectares of the wetlands and is in the process of restoring them and hopefully acquiring more.
+The LCWA host guided nature walks on first Saturdays from 8 am to 10 am and the El Dorado Audubon Society occasionally hosts occasional bird walks as well, offering participants the chance to see endangered Belding’s Savannah Sparrows, California Least Terns, and California Brown Pelicans, amongst other species of bird, butterfly, and more.

 Los Cerritos Wetlands are accessible via OCTA 1 Line and Long Beach Transit’s 131 and 171 Lines.

-The Madrona Marsh Preserve is last remnant of a once vast vernal marsh in the South Bay, located in the city of Torrance beneath the hills of Palos Verdes Peninsula.
+The Madrona Marsh Preserve is the last remnant of a once vast vernal marsh in the South Bay, located in the city of Torrance beneath the hills of Palos Verdes Peninsula.
 The preserve and neighboring Madrona Marsh Nature Center are operated by the Friends of Madrona Marsh.
 The marsh and nature center are open Tuesday through Sunday from 10 am – 5 pm.
 It’s one of my absolute favorite wetlands, which I first became aware of when it was visited by the late, great Huell Howser on episode 114 of his series, California’s Golden Parks.